 Maneuverability: While only slightly less efficient on yards that involve a lot of turning, this type requires you to manually change the speed or disengage the drive to turn.

 Weight distribution: Since the bag fills up with grass, overweight builds toward the rear, usually leading to better traction.
 However, while the bag is not too full, you may have to do a little more pushing.

-We are optimistic that we have enabled you to provide you with correct information about front vs. rear-wheel drive self-propelled lawn mowers.
-Front or rear-wheel drive self-propelled lawn mowers both have different features.
+We tried to give a clear understanding with correct information about front wheel drive vs rear wheel drive lawn mowers.
+Front or rear-wheel drive mower both have pros and cons.
 You can purchase one that you like most.
 But before purchasing the mower consider your lawn size, budget and your choice.
 Happy mowing!